Robust measures of scale: Location-scale depth

+They suggest that the most tractable version of location-scale depth is the one based on Student's t-distribution.

 Confidence intervals

 A robust confidence interval is a robust modification of confidence intervals, meaning that one modifies the non-robust calculations of the confidence interval so that they are not badly affected by outlying or aberrant observations in a data-set.

 Example

 In the process of weighing 1000 objects, under practical conditions, it is easy to believe that the operator might make a mistake in procedure and so report an incorrect mass (thereby making one type of systematic error).
 Suppose there were 100 objects and the operator weighed them all, one at a time, and repeated the whole process ten times.
 Then the operator can calculate a sample standard deviation for each object, and look for outliers.
 Any object with an unusually large standard deviation probably has an outlier in its data.
 These can be removed by various non-parametric techniques.
 If the operator repeated the process only three times, simply taking the median of the three measurements and using σ would give a confidence interval.
 The 200 extra weighings served only to detect and correct for operator error and did nothing to improve the confidence interval.
 With more repetitions, one could use a truncated mean, discarding the largest and smallest values and averaging the rest.
 A bootstrap calculation could be used to determine a confidence interval narrower than that calculated from σ, and so obtain some benefit from a large amount of extra work.

 These procedures are robust against procedural errors which are not modeled by the assumption that the balance has a fixed known standard deviation σ.
 In practical applications where the occasional operator error can occur, or the balance can malfunction, the assumptions behind simple statistical calculations cannot be taken for granted.
 Before trusting the results of 100 objects weighed just three times each to have confidence intervals calculated from σ, it is necessary to test for and remove a reasonable number of outliers (testing the assumption that the operator is careful and correcting for the fact that he is not perfect), and to test the assumption that the data really have a normal distribution with standard deviation σ.